ejangi/ziplock/docs/architecture.md

 ZipLock follows a strict client-server security model to ensure that sensitive operations are handled in a protected environment.

-* **Trusted Backend:** The backend service is the single point of trust.
+* **Trusted Core Library:** The shared core library is the single point of trust.
 It is the only component that ever handles the unencrypted master key and performs cryptographic operations.
 It holds the master key in a secure, in-memory state only after the user has successfully authenticated and it will be wiped from memory when the application is locked.
 * **Untrusted Frontend:** Frontend clients are considered untrusted from a security perspective.
-Their sole purpose is to present the user interface and pass the master key to the backend during the unlock process.
+Their sole purpose is to present the user interface and pass the master key to the core library during the unlock process.
 They never store or process the master key or unencrypted credentials.
-* **Secure Communication:** Communication between the frontend client and the backend service will be secured via a platform-appropriate Inter-Process Communication (IPC) mechanism to prevent eavesdropping by other processes on the system.
+* **Direct Integration:** Communication between the frontend client and the core library uses direct FFI calls within the same process, eliminating external communication channels and reducing attack surface.

 ### **3.3 Data Integrity and Storage**